burkeholland/quick-start/src/chapters/chapter2.md

 ```
 You've just added four items to your screen:
 - The TextField has the attributes you'd expect such as hints, which adds the specify hint text into the TextField to show the user what to type, and the parameter 'secure' to ensure that a password isn't exposed.
+It also makes available the parameter 'keyboardType' which we set to email for the email field, so that the keyboard conveniently functions in a way optimized for entering email addresses.
 - The Button component has its text, "Sign in" or "Sign Up for Groceries", specified.

 If you run your app at this point, however, you won't see too much: